 Commission-free trading for stocks and funds was the original Robinhood product.
 It remains one of its primary offerings.

 In 2016, it introduced instant deposits.
-This feature lets customers use up to $1,000 right after it’s deposited versus waiting a few days for the ACH transfer to process.
+Customers can use up to $1,000 right the deposit versus waiting a few days for the ACH transfer to process.

 In 2017, Robinhood began offering zero-commission options trading.
 Currently, traders go through a process before they ‘unlock’ portions of the options trading platform.

-Initially, it claimed that the accounts would have a 3% annual interest rate — significantly higher than most other banks.
-They also said it would be insured by the Securities Investor Protection Corporation (SIPC.)
+Initially, it claimed the accounts would have a 3% annual interest rate — significantly higher than most other banks.
+They also said the Securities Investor Protection Corporation (SIPC) would insure accounts.

-In early 2018, Robinhood began a waitlist for a highly-anticipated new product: commission-free cryptocurrency trading.
+In early 2018, Robinhood began a waitlist for commission-free cryptocurrency trading.
 By the end of the first day, the waitlist had over a million people on it.

 Robinhood Crypto debuted the same year, allowing customers to trade cryptos 24/7.
-However, since it requires a different account, trading on margin isn’t permitted.
+But since it requires a different account, margin trading isn’t permitted.

 In 2016, Robinhood debuted its premium product, Robinhood Gold.
-For an added fee, subscribers get added perks like bigger instant deposits, Level 2 market data, professional research provided by Morningstar, and access to investing on margin.
+For an added fee, subscribers get perks like bigger instant deposits, Level 2 market data, Morningstar research, and access to investing on margin.

-What’s the Difference Between Robinhood and Other Platforms?
+What’s the Difference Between Robinhood and Other Trading Platforms?

 2019 was also the year that many major brokerages went to a no-commission model.
-I’m no fan of no commissions.
+I’m not a fan.
 Inexperienced traders shouldn’t trade so much that they can’t afford commissions.
-But these days. commission-free doesn’t even make Robinhood special.
+And these days, commission-free doesn’t even make Robinhood special.

 Is Robinhood Safe?

-Robinhood is insured, just like any other broker.
-It’s got the standard $500,000 SIPC protection per account, so you’d be covered if it ever implodes.
+Robinhood is insured like any other broker.
+It has the standard $500,000 SIPC protection per account, so you’d be covered if it ever implodes.
 This doesn’t cover money in its high-interest checking or savings accounts.